Eva Ngigi–Sarwari: Early life

 She was born in Kenya circa 1981.
 She graduated from Moi University in 2004, with a Bachelor of Business Management degree, majoring in Marketing.
 She earned a Master of Business Administration.
 She was awarded by the University of Nairobi in 2010.
 In 2019, she successfully undertook the Oxford Fintech Programme at Saïd Business School.
 Later the same year, she enrolled in the Emeritus Institute of Management (EMERITUS), graduating in 2020 with a Postgraduate Diploma in Digital Business.

 Career

 After her first degree, she went into banking.
 She spent five years at Cooperative Bank of Kenya, focusing on improving the bank's customer relationship and experience.

 She then spent two years at CfC Stanbic Holdings (today Stanbic Holdings Plc), focusing on transaction products and services sales, as manager for that department.
 In 2012, Ngigi was hired by Standard Chartered Kenya and over seven years rose to the position of Head of Transaction Banking in the Commercial Banking Division.
-In January 2020, she took over Project Lead of SC Ventures, a new enterprise by Stanchart.
+In January 2020, she took over as the Project Lead of SC Ventures, a new enterprise by Stanchart.
 She left Stanchart Kenya in September 2020.

 In September 2020, she was appointed to her present position at Visa Inc. She oversees operations in Kenya, Somalia and South Sudan.
+She has steered the organization to greater heights in her tenure.